initialstack/certgena/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/initialstack/certgen/issues).

-## Contact

-Created by [initialstack](https://github.com/initialstack) - feel free to contact me!